swanky-rt/Student-Navigator/assignment-5/README.md

 ## Learnings, Limitations, and Future Work

 ### Learnings
+- I understood that data minimization is a continuous balancing act, too much obfuscation can preserve privacy but be detrimental to the utility of the task while too little has perfect or maximized utility at the expense of leaking private context.
+Seeing the privacy-utility trade off in the metrics it became obvious there isn't a one-size-fits-all optimal.
+The ‘ideal’ balance strikes entirely when relating back to the scenario being engaged in, and the purpose for sharing the data.

+- One of the most enlightening aspects of the project was designing and implementing the interactive attacker–defender loop.
+Attackers could adapt based on any response from the defender in the previous iteration.
+I learned the impact of history of conversation, context, and also, prompt conditioning.

+- In the process, I found that while regex-based detection is quick and interpretable, there are innate restrictions- you only get exact matches.
+It will struggle if a private piece of information is paraphrased, expressed more generally, or reworded in a contextual way.
+I switched to using cosine similarity between text embeddings to quantify how semantically related the minimized, or leaked material, was to the original.

 ### Limitations
-* The paper worked on many records but we could only run our model on few 100 records due to computational limitations.
-* Computationally intensive for running bigger (better) models like GPT-4.
+* The paper worked on many records but we could only run our model on few 100 records due to computational limitation and computationally intensive for running bigger (better) models like GPT-4.
+* GPU memory overhead and long sequence handling were limiting factors when running multiple parallel records or long transcripts.
+* The interactive attack loop (attacker - defender) took longer than expected, especially with multi-turn conversations, since each defender response triggered a new generation call.
+* Some models (e.g., DistilGPT2 and TinyLlama) hit token limits (2048 context length), causing truncation or degraded performance.

 ### Future Work